pratyaksha0612/AI-attention-monitoring-system/README.md

 * To detect and analyze human posture in real time
 * To identify facial behavioral cues such as eye closure and head direction
 * To compute an attention score based on multiple parameters
-* To classify user cognitive states dynamically
+* To classify user attention states using a rule-based scoring system
 * To present results through an interactive web interface

 ## System Architecture